ethereum-optimism/optimism/README.md

 We may sometimes have more than one active `release/X.X.X` branch if we're in the middle of a deployment.
 See table in the **Active Branches** section above to find the right branch to target.

+## Releases

-### Releasing new versions
+### Changesets

-Developers can release new versions of the software by adding changesets to their pull requests using `yarn changeset`.
-Changesets will persist over time on the `develop` branch without triggering new version bumps to be proposed by the Changesets bot.
-Once changesets are merged into `master`, the bot will create a new pull request called "Version Packages" which bumps the versions of packages.
-The correct flow for triggering releases is to re-base these pull requests onto `develop` and merge them, and then create a new pull request to merge `develop` onto `master`.
-Then, the `release` workflow will trigger the actual publishing to `npm` and Docker hub.
+We use [changesets](https://github.com/changesets/changesets) to mark packages for new releases.
+When merging commits to the `develop` branch you MUST include a changeset file if your change would require that a new version of a package be released.

+To add a changeset, run the command `yarn changeset` in the root of this monorepo.
+You will be presented with a small prompt to select the packages to be released, the scope of the release (major, minor, or patch), and the reason for the release.
+Comments with in changeset files will be automatically included in the changelog of the package.

+### Triggering Releases

+Releases can be triggered using the following process:

+1. Create a PR that merges the `develop` branch into the `master` branch.
+2. Wait for the auto-generated `Version Packages` PR to be opened (may take several minutes).
+3. Change the base branch of the auto-generated `Version Packages` PR from `master` to `develop` and merge into `develop`.
+4. Create a second PR to merge the `develop` branch into the `master` branch.

+After merging the second PR into the `master` branch, packages will be automatically released to their respective locations according to the set of changeset files in the `develop` branch at the start of the process.
+Please carry this process out exactly as listed to avoid `develop` and `master` falling out of sync.

+**NOTE**: PRs containing changeset files merged into `develop` during the release process can cause issues with changesets that can require manual intervention to fix.
+It's strongly recommended to avoid merging PRs into develop during an active release.

 ## License